objcio/swiftui-challenges/challenge5.md

-Your challenge is to animate a path.
-Here's the code that draws a simple path:
+Your challenge is to animate a line.
+Here's the code that draws a line using a simple path:

 ```swift
 let p1 = CGPoint(x: 50, y: 50)